 Dr. Malhotra returned to his hometown of St. Louis in 2000, when he joined Ophthalmology Associates in a partnership with Dr. Gregg Berdy.
 Since returning to Missouri, Dr. Malhotra has expanded his practice into a successful and patient-oriented setting that strives to provide the highest level of eye care available.
 To this end, Dr. Malhotra has been at the forefront of acquiring the latest in ophthalmic technologies for the office, including an Ocular Blood Flow analysis, Pattern ElectroRetinoGram (PERG) and a Visual Evoked Potential (VEP) all of which help to detect early glaucoma and macular degeneration.
 In addition, Dr. Malhotra participates in and is the primary investigator for many FDA trials for medications used in the treatment of glaucoma, dry eye, conjunctivitis, allergy, and bacterial/viral infections.
 Because of his front-line experience with medication development, Dr. Malhotra is invited to give continuing education lectures to his peers across the country and at many professional meetings.

-In addition to his primary practice, Dr. Malhotra is involved in the education of residents at Washington University as well at the Veteran’s Administration Hospital in St. Louis.
+In addition to his primary practice, Dr. Malhotra has been involved in the education of residents at local medical schools as well at the Veteran’s Administration Hospital in St. Louis.
 He has satellite offices in Sullivan and St. Peter’s, Missouri.
 He served as a board member for the Missouri Society of Eye Physicians and for the St. Louis Chapter of the Indian Medical Council/ American Association of Physicians of Indian Origin.
 Dr. Malhotra is involved in charitable causes as well.
 Along with his parents, wife, and brother and sister-in-law, Dr. Malhotra has established the Malhotra Scholarship for Academic Excellence, the largest endowed scholarship the university has received to date.
 Dr. Malhotra and his wife were also significant contributors to establishing a permanent building for the Bal-Vihar Center for Indian Cultural Education in St. Louis.